-- (a) A poll may be demanded by: - (i) the chair; - (ii) members with at least 5% of the votes that may be cast on the resolution on a poll. - (b) A demand for a poll does not prevent a general meeting continuing to transact any business except the question on which the poll is demanded. - (c) If a poll is duly demanded at a general meeting, it must be taken in the way and either at once or after an interval or adjournment as the chair of the meeting directs.
+- (a) A poll may be demanded by: - (i) the chair; or - (ii) members with at least 5% of the votes that may be cast on the resolution on a poll. - (b) For the purposes of rule 7.12(a)(ii), a "member" includes a person voting or attending as a proxy. - (c) A demand for a poll does not prevent a general meeting continuing to transact any business except the question on which the poll is demanded. - (d) If a poll is duly demanded at a general meeting, it must be taken in the way and either at once or after an interval or adjournment as the chair of the meeting directs.
 The result of the poll as declared by the chair is the resolution of the meeting at which the poll was demanded.